cellular phone camera tips

 Photo printing is done at a much higher resolution, usually 250 dpi (dots per inch); so you see a lot more details.
 You may be satisfied with lower quality photos if they are for your online photo album, your LinkedIn photo, or Facebook profile.

 There is this annoying thing we call shutter lag.
-It's the delay from when you push the shutter button to when the photo is actually taken.
-More expensive point and shoot cameras and dSLR cameras have almost no shutter delay.
+Shutter Lag is the delay from when you push the shutter button to when the photo is actually taken.
+More expensive point and shoot cameras, DSLR and mirrorless cameras have almost no shutter delay.

-With cellular phone cameras the exposure is made after a small but irritating delay after you push the button.
+With smart phone cameras the exposure is made after a short, but irritating delay after you push the button.
 So, the tip is to anticipate your photographic moment and squeeze the camera shutter button early.
 Avoid this common photo mistake and you'll be more pleased with your photographs in the end.

 This tip is just about obsolete at this point.
 We upgrade our phones so frequently that we are getting advanced technology each time we do.